datasciblog/datasciblog.github.io/_posts/2020-02-18-tree-based-methods-01.md

 	<img src="https://github.com/datasciblog/datasciblog.github.io/blob/master/_posts/images/2020-02-18-tree-based-methods-01/6.png?raw=true">
 </figure>

 a measure of total variance across the K classes.
-It is not hard to see that the Gini index takes on a small value if all of the ˆ pmk’s are close tozero or one.
-For this reason the Gini index is referred to as a measure of node **purity**—a small value indicates that a node *contains predominantly observations from a single class*.
+It is not hard to see that the Gini index takes on a small value if all of the $\hat{p}_{mk}$’s are close to zero or one.
+For this reason the Gini index is referred to as a measure of node **purity**—*a small value indicates that a node contains predominantly observations from a single class*.

 An alternative to the Gini index is entropy, given by